jjloomis/adobe-premiere-basic-video-editing/adding-titles.md

 # Creating a title

+When you create a title, it will appear in the Project panel (lower left.)
+Click and drag the title from the Project panel into your sequence.
+This process is similar to adding a image to your sequence.

+When creating a title, it's a good idea to clone the title multiple times (creating one title for every individual that will need a title.)

 1. On the menu bar, go to Title, New Title.
 From the fly-out menu, choose Default Still.
 2. A settings box will appear.
 Click OK.
 3. A Title window will appear.
 You will use this box to create a title still \(similar to a transparent image\) that will appear in your Project window \(along with your video clips.\)